-The Proposal development cycle ("Proposal Development Cycle") is the time from when the RFP is released until Proposals are due; the Proposal Development Cycle is approximately thirteen (13) weeks.
+The Proposal development cycle ("Proposal Development Cycle") is the time from when the RFP is released until Proposals are due; the Proposal Development Cycle is thirty (30) days.
 While assembling Proposals, Respondents are allowed to ask questions in accordance with the communications protocols in Section 7.1 and participate in a virtual pre-bid conference and EPC site visit.